 a) Solves only one problem

-A factoring line will only help if slow-paying invoices cause your main cash flow problem.
-It won’t help if your company has cash flow problems due to other reasons, such as slow sales or low profit margins.
+A factoring line helps only if slow-paying invoices cause your main cash flow problem.
+Factoring won’t help if your company’s cash flow problems are due to other reasons, such as slow sales or low profit margins.

 b) Comparatively expensive

-In our experience, a factoring line will work best if your profit margins exceed 20% and your invoices pay in 45 days or less.
+In our experience, a factoring line works best if your profit margins exceed 20% and your invoices pay in 45 days or less.
 Note that factoring can work well in other scenarios.
 Evaluate your specific margins and customer payment profile when determining if factoring is right for you.

 5. Qualification requirements